jpetazzo/intro-to-docker/slides/Initial_Images/Body.md

 # Image and tags

 * Images can have tags.
-* Tags define image variants.
+* Tags define image versions or variants.
 * `docker pull ubuntu` will refer to `ubuntu:latest`.
-* The `:latest` tag can be updated frequently.
+* The `:latest` tag is generally updated often.

+<!SLIDE>
+# When to (not) use tags

+Don't specify tags:

+* When doing rapid testing and prototyping.
+* When experimenting.
+* When you want the latest version.

+Do specify tags:

+* When recording a procedure into a script.
-* When using images it is always best to be specific.
+* When going to production.
+* To ensure that the same version will be used everywhere.
+* To ensure repeatability later.

 <!SLIDE>
 # Section summary